If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Dopamine is a “feel-good” chemical messenger that plays a role in mood and pleasure.
 It’s naturally released by the brain whenever we do something we enjoy, such as eat or have sex.
 However, it’s also stimulated by certain drugs, such as opioids.

-Dopamine release is the main reason why drugs like Percocet also have a potential for abuse and addiction, so much so that the overprescription of opioids has led to an opioid epidemic in the United States.
+The release of dopamine is the main reason why drugs like Percocet also have a potential for abuse and addiction, so much so that the overprescription of opioids has led to an opioid epidemic in the United States.

 Even when taken as prescribed, Percocet can produce a variety of side effects, some milder than others.
 If you’ve been prescribed this medication and experience any adverse effects, be sure to speak to your doctor.